A/B testing statistics can often seem overwhelming, but they are essential for making informed decisions.

 Keep in mind that statistical errors are unavoidable.

-However, the more you know how to quantify them, the more you get accurate results.
+However, the more you know how to quantify them, the more accurate your results will be.
 When conducting hypothesis testing, you cannot “100%” prove anything, but you can get statistically significant results.

 Setting Up an A/B Test